-Rekey / Lock Changes (Knob / Pad / Slider / Window Locks)
+Rekey / Lock Changes (Knob / Padlock / Slider / Window Locks / Lockboxes)

 The servicer is required to rekey or change locks on an exterior rear or a secondary door for access on the main dwelling of vacant properties.
 Only one lock is to be changed on main dwellings for access.
 The main entrance should be rekeyed or have the lock changed when it is the only option for gaining access.
+It is the servicer's discretion whether or not to install a lockbox.
+Should a lockbox be utilized at the property, only one lockbox may be installed for the life of the loan under the Padlock/Hasp and Padlock Allowable.
 In the event the main dwelling becomes unsecure or the servicer's lock(s) are changed, the servicer must proceed with resecuring to gain access utilizing lock change allowable.
 Refer to Section 16: Reimbursement Requests within this Property Preservation Guide for further guidance on the Slider Lock/Window Lock, Padlock/Hasp and Padlock, and/or Knob Lock/Knob Lock with Deadbolt Allowables.

-- All lock changes include the removal and replacement of the lock which includes the deadbolt, should there be one present. - o If the servicer utilizes a lockbox, Fannie Mae will reimburse the servicer within the Padlock/ Hasp and Padlock Allowable expense line without prior approval. - o Place any previous locksets and deadbolts in a kitchen drawer.
+- All lock changes include the removal and replacement of the lock which includes the deadbolt, should there be one present. - If the servicer utilizes a lockbox, Fannie Mae will reimburse the servicer within the Padlock/Hasp and Padlock Allowable expense line without prior approval.
+Lockbox should be placed on the secondary door so as to not interfere with any realtor lockbox. - Place any previous locksets and deadbolts in a kitchen drawer.
 Do not discard. - When the property is a condo and cannot be rekeyed or have lock changed, the servicer must contact the condo association and obtain a copy of the key for access. - Garage doors must be secured as a part of the initial secure, existing locks to remain when possible, or by adding a padlock. - Outbuildings must be secured with existing locks when possible or by adding a padlock. - Slider locks and window locks must be repaired/replaced when existing locks are inoperable or are not present on the main level and where accessible.